The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 That being said, the recent terrorist bombings in April 2019 left the world in shock and the country reeling.

 The attacks by local extremists, which killed over 250 people, including tourists, targeted popular tourist hotels around Colombo, as well as throughout around the country.
-The targets were clear, and the outcome horrific.
+The targets were clear, and the outcome was horrific.

-Don’t let this deter you from visiting the country, though.
 Right now, Sri Lanka is at its safest, and it’s the perfect time to visit.

-For more up to date information, visit the UK Government’s Sri Lanka travel advice, here.
+For more up-to-date information, visit the UK Government’s Sri Lanka travel advice, here.

-TRAVEL INSURANCE
+TRAVEL INSURANCE FOR SRI LANKA

-For all travellers | HeyMondo - COVID-19 coverage, comprehensive travel + medical insurance, an app with 24-hour medical support, and no out of pocket fees. *Get 5% off your policy by booking through our link here.
+FOR TRAVELLERS | HeyMondo - COVID-19 coverage, comprehensive travel + medical insurance, an app with 24-hour medical support, and no out-of-pocket fees.

-For digital nomads | SafetyWing - COVID-19 coverage, comprehensive travel & medical, and policies can be purchased while already abroad.
+FOR DIGITAL NOMADS | SafetyWing - COVID-19 coverage, comprehensive travel & medical, and policies can be purchased while already abroad.

-Car Insurance | Insurance4CarHire - a great annual car insurance policy
+CAR INSURANCE | Insurance4CarHire - a great annual car insurance policy

 GENERAL HEALTH IN SRI LANKA